gtema/openstack/README.md

 The project is a private initiative.
-If you find it useful or just want to support it please consider [GitHub sponsoring](https://github.com/sponsors/gtema), but Pull Requests or other form of support is also welcome.
+If you find it useful or just want to support it please consider [GitHub sponsoring](https://github.com/sponsors/gtema).
+Pull Requests, Issues or other form of support are of course welcome as well.